Independent Comedians is a key aspect of comedy success. For a long time, the goal in stand-up was simple: get noticed by a big platform.

 Comedians can now:

-A platform special might disappear into a large catalogue.
+A platform special might disappear into a massive catalogue.
 A self-released special can keep growing for years.

 2. Ownership matters

-When comedians produce their own work, they usually keep:
+When comedians produce their own work, they keep:

-That turns a special into a long-term asset rather than a one-off opportunity.
+That turns a special into a long-term asset, not a one-off payday.

-This is one reason many established comedians now choose independent releases even after working with major platforms earlier in their careers.
+This is why many established comedians now choose independent releases even after working with major platforms earlier in their careers.

 3. Faster momentum